-- Grades 4-8: No reimbursement is allowed after deadline (Midnight April 1st for jrMBA camps).
+No reimbursement is allowed after deadline (Midnight April 1st for Summer camps).

-- After the cancellation deadline, no refunds are allowed, however a full credit will be issued that must be used within a calendar year by the student, sibling or a friend.
+After the deadline for cancellation, no refunds are allowed, however a full credit can be issued that must be used within a calendar year by the student, sibling or a friend.

 - The staff or company is not responsible for the student’s belongings.

-- The company retains all right, title, and interest in the Content.
 Accordingly, the Content may not be copied, distributed, republished, uploaded, posted, or transmitted in any way without the prior written consent of Company.
 You may not remove or alter, or cause to be removed or altered, any copyright, trademark, trade name, service mark, or any other proprietary notice or legend appearing on any of the Content.
-Further, attendees of any company programs may not video tape, record, reproduce or narrate entire sessions of the Content that is provided during the class sessions.
+Further, attendees of any Company programs may not video tape, record, reproduce or narrate entire sessions of the Content that is provided during the class sessions.